L4Re/l4re.org/src/performance.rst

 +-----------------+----------------+--------------------+---------------------+--------------------+---------------------------------------------------------------------------------------------+

 .. [#1] Values reflect the PMC's fixed-function counters 2 (TSC without halt) / 1 (clocks unhalted) / 0 (instructions retired)

+.. [#2] The Cortex-A72 performs considerable slower in EL2 mode, compared to
+        running in EL1, and compared to EL2 of other Arm cores.
+This has been analyzed down to the microarchitectural level and cannot be influenced by software.

 For x86: You can boot the image directly in GRUB2, e.g. ``multiboot2 (http,l4re.org)/download/ipcbench/amd64/l4re_ipcbench-20250602.elf``